-People with mental health and substance abuse issues do not attain treatment.
+People with mental health and substance use disorders do not attain treatment.

-Police, corrections leaders and the courts report that untreated mental health and substance abuse issues are core drivers of the cycle of crime.
+Police, corrections leaders and the courts report that untreated mental health and substance use disorders are core drivers of the cycle of crime.
 Federal data show that 37 percent of people sentenced to prison, and 44 percent of people arrested and jailed have experienced a mental health issue.
 At least 1 in 10 police service calls are responding to an untreated mental health issue.
-Research suggests that certain types of drug-related crime, like violence related to the distribution of drugs, offenses related to an altered state, and offenses committed to pay for drugs are largely fueled by addiction.
+Research suggests that certain types of drugrelated crime, like violence related to the distribution of drugs, offenses related to an altered state, and offenses committed to pay for drugs are largely fueled by addiction.

 The impact of these health issues is costly, and significant.
-Untreated serious mental health illnesses have been estimated to cost the U.S. economy \$193.2 billion in lost earnings each year, and substance abuse issues over \$532 billion a year.
+Untreated serious mental health illnesses have been estimated to cost the U.S. economy \$193.2 billion in lost earnings each year, and substance use disorders over \$532 billion a year.

-The National Safety Gaps Survey found that 38 percent of respondents said they had experienced some mental health issue, and 15 percent said they had experienced a substance abuse issue.
+The National Safety Gaps Survey found that 38 percent of respondents said they had experienced some mental health issue, and 15 percent said they had experienced a substance use disorder.